-Upon the invitation of the Inspectorate of the Ministry of Economic Affairs, Agriculture and Innovation (EL&I), a peer review mission on safe long term operation (SALTO) was provided to review programmes/activities of the Borssele nuclear power plant (further referred as "the plant").
+Upon the invitation of the Inspectorate of the Ministry of Economic Affairs, Agriculture and Innovation (EL&I), a peer review mission on safe long term operation (SALTO) was provided to review programmes/activities of the Borssele Nuclear Power Plant (NPP).

-The plant (in Dutch: Kernenergie Centrale Borssele or KCB) is located on the estuary of the Schelde River in the south of the Netherlands.
-The plant lies just behind a sea dyke in the industrial area Vlissingen-Oost.
-The plant is located near the village of Borssele in the Borsele municipality.
+The Borssele Nuclear Power Plant (in Dutch: Kernenergie Centrale Borssele or KCB) is located on the estuary of the Schelde River in the south of the Netherlands.
+The NPP lies just behind a sea dyke in the industrial area Vlissingen-Oost.
+The Borssele NPP is located near the village of Borssele in the Borsele municipality.
 The plant is owned and operated by N.V.
-Elektriciteits-Produktiemaatschappij Zuid-Nederland (EPZ), which has received its plant operating license, on the basis of the Nuclear Energy Law from the Ministry of VROM and other Ministries in The Hague.
+Elektriciteits-Produktiemaatschappij Zuid-Nederland (EPZ), which has received its NPP operating license, on the basis of the Nuclear Energy Law from the Ministry of VROM and other Ministries in The Hague.

-The plant was designed and built by Kraftwerk Union (KWU) and is owned by NV EPZ.
+The Nuclear Power Plant Borssele (KCB) was designed and built by Kraftwerk Union (KWU) and is owned by NV EPZ.